Samuel Challinor

-Samuel Challinor (2 April 1890 – 15 March 1963) was a professional football wing half who made over 100 appearances in the Football League for Brentford, New Brighton, Halifax Town and Accrington Stanley.
+Samuel Challinor (2 April 1890 – 15 March 1963) was a professional footballer who made over 100 appearances as a wing half in the Football League for Brentford, New Brighton, Halifax Town and Accrington Stanley.

 Playing career

 Challinor began his career in non-League football with Combination and Lancashire Combination clubs Middlewich and Witton Albion respectively, before earning a move to the Football League with Everton.
 The outbreak of the First World War in 1914 denied Challinor the chance to make his professional debut for the Toffees.
-After the war, Challinor played for Tranmere Rovers and then joined Third Division club Brentford, for the Griffin Park club's first season of League football in 1920.
-He made 32 appearances, scored two goals and was released at the end of a disastrous season for Brentford, which saw the club forced to apply for re-election.
-Challinor played for League clubs Halifax Town, Accrington Stanley and New Brighton throughout the early/mid 1920s and finished his career in Wales with spells at Mold Town and Llandudno.
+After the war, Challinor played for Tranmere Rovers and then joined Third Division club Brentford, for the Griffin Park club's debut Football League season in 1920.
+He made 32 appearances, scored two goals and was released at the end of a disastrous season, which saw the club forced to apply for re-election.
+Challinor played for League clubs Halifax Town, Accrington Stanley and New Brighton throughout the early/mid 1920s and ended his career in Wales with spells at Mold Town and Llandudno.